-(Pocket-lint) - Joe Wicks - also known as the Body Coach - is probably best known for his Lean in 15 books, or possibly more recently his PE with Joe workouts.
+(Pocket-lint) - Joe Wicks - also known as the Body Coach - is probably best known for his Lean in 15 books, or possibly his PE with Joe workouts.

-The south Londoner also does a 90-day Plan and Graduate Plan tailored to each individual however - with recipes and workouts delivered in a PDF format - and there is an iOS app called Body Coach that arrived on the App Store on 10 December 2020 and the Google Play Store on 11 December 2021.
+The south Londoner also does a 90-day Plan and Graduate Plan tailored to each individual however - with recipes and workouts delivered in a PDF format - and there is an app called Body Coach that arrived on the App Store on 10 December 2020 and the Google Play Store on 11 December 2021.

 We have completed the 90-day Plan and the Graduate Plan, but this feature is all about the Body Coach app.
 This is everything you need to know, including how much it costs, what you get for your money, how it works and whether it's worth signing up.

 - Three subscription options

 - Annual, Quarterly, Monthly